 Whichever version you choose, the interior doesn’t feel as high quality as you'll find in some rivals, but carrying capacity in the rear can be huge if you choose the longer wheelbase, high-roof versions.

 The Renault Kangoo, was launched in its most recent guise in 2013, but it has had a series of updates over the years.
 It was sold as a budget MPV for a while, but that was dropped as Renault concentrated on its core models, which included the Kangoo Van.
 And in 2019, the Nissan NV250 arrived as a sister model to the Kangoo with a tweaked look but a similar engine and payload range.

 The Renault is a versatile urban delivery van that majors on being good to drive and delivering impressive fuel efficiency.
 It's also great value for money, and shares much of its engineering with the Mercedes Citan, although the Kangoo is significantly cheaper.
-Unlike the Citan, there's just two versions, the standard length and the Kangoo Maxi, but there is also the Maxi Crew available, with a folding bulkhead and temporary rear seats.
+Unlike the Citan, there's just two panel vans, the standard length and the Kangoo Maxi, but there is also the Maxi Crew available, with a folding bulkhead and temporary rear seats.

-Power comes from Renault's 1.5 dCi diesels, so they're not the most powerful, but have enough oomph to haul big loads around.
 One area where the Citan is a bit of a letdown is the quality of the materials on board.
-This isn't like Merc's cars with plush materials everywhere, instead the cabin has the look of its Kangoo counterpart, with lots of hard plastics and Renault switchgear present - not something you'd expect considering the Citan's higher price.
+This isn't like Merc's cars with plush materials everywhere, instead the cabin has the look of the Kangoo, with lots of hard plastics and Renault switchgear present - not something you'd expect considering the Citan's higher price.

 7. Fiat Fiorino